 Three people are dead after a car collided with a freight train in Hamilton in the early hours of this morning.

-Two other occupants have been taken to Waikato Hospital where they remain in a serious condition, police say, after they were called to Peachgrove Rd at 4.30am.
+Police said two other occupants have been taken to Waikato Hospital where they remain in a serious condition after the incident on Peachgrove Rd at about 4.30am.

-Three hearses arrived at the scene earlier where blue tarpaulins covered bodies.
+Three hearses arrived at the scene where blue tarpaulins covered bodies.

-The police’s serious crash unit has completed a scene examination and officers say they will now be turning their focus to “establish the full circumstances of what occurred”.
+The police serious crash unit has completed a scene examination and officers said they would now be focusing on establishing the full circumstances of what occurred.

 “We will be speaking with the surviving occupants of the vehicle and those who witnessed the crash,” a police statement said.

-EGM Freight and Rolling Stock Operations spokesman Paul Ashtonsaid a vehicle collided with a freight service travelling to Hamilton from Mount Maunganui at the Peachgrove Rd level crossing at approximately 4.40am.
+EGM Freight and Rolling Stock Operations spokesman Paul Ashtonsaid a vehicle collided with a freight service travelling to Hamilton from Mount Maunganui at the Peachgrove Rd level crossing.

 “The level crossing is protected with lights, bells and barrier arms, which were all working,” Ashton said.